 YOU TAKE ON THE ROLE of a high school student, named Joker (In the anime his name is Ren.
 In the Manga his name is Akira.
 In the game he’s just The Protagonist.
 I like using his Phantom Thief name, and will for the remainder of this review).
-He’s a delinquent that has been charged with assault, and is currently on probation, under the care of cranky business owner, Sojiro.
+He’s a delinquent that has been charged with assault, and is currently on probation, under the care of the cranky business owner, Sojiro.
 Sojiro runs and owns a small coffee shop called Lablanc, and allows Joker to live upstairs in the messy, cluttered, attic.

 HE MEETS COMPANIONS along the way that share his vision of justice, and they ultimately become what society knows, and fears, as the Phantom Thieves.
-You follow their exploits as they jump in and out of the Metaverse, changing hearts, and helping people, via requests on the Phantom Thieve’s Website “Phan-site”.
+You follow their exploits as they jump in and out of the Metaverse, changing hearts, and helping people, via requests on the Phantom Thieve’s website “Phan-site”.

-THE GAMEPLAY IN Persona 5 is split into several section.
+THE GAMEPLAY IN Persona 5 is split into several sections.
 The main section of the game is the real world.
 Here you go to school, take tests, work jobs, hang out with your companions, and shop around the various districts like Shibuya, Akihabara, and the like.
-A large portion of the game takes place here, since it’s where you prepare stats and equipment, before heading into the Metaverse.
+A large portion of the game takes place here since it’s where you prepare stats and equipment, before heading into the Metaverse.

 HOLD UP OPENS a few more options.
-When an enemy is knocked down, you can hold them at gunpoint, which allows you to unleash an All Out Attack, where every member of your party pummels the enemy in unison, or can decide to Negotiate.
+When an enemy is knocked down, you can hold them at gunpoint, which allows you to unleash an All Out Attack, where every member of your party pummels the enemy in unison or can decide to Negotiate.
 During negotiations, you can coax the Shadow to join your party, ask for money, or ask for an item.